 - It doesn’t give priority for packets

-- This protocol doesn’t help in client-server architecture
+- This protocol doesn’t help in a client-server architecture

 - It is not useful in traffic-intensive projects

-- The receiver doesn’t send any acknowledgment after receiving the packets.
+- The receiver doesn’t send any acknowledgement after receiving the packets.

 - Difficult to troubleshoot the problem